AlbertoV5/python-blog/static/module-poetry.md

 We get the string output in the pytest log so we can move on now!

 Note: Don&rsquo;t forget to commit your changes!
+You can also add a .gitignore template for Python and macOS: <https://www.toptal.com/developers/gitignore/api/python,macos>

 ## The Development Cycle